mughees-Ilyas/Angular-sample-app/README.md

 /login route for login

-/users for user list view
+/users for user list view.

 /users/:id to view specific user.